ibm-cloud-docs/bare-metal/bare-metal-reserved.md

 * Your contract term bare metal server configuration can't be changed after your order is complete.
 * Your contract term can't be canceled.
-* Available on only dual processor Intel Xeon and AMD EPYC offerings.
+* Available on only dual processor Intel® Xeon® and AMD EPYC™ offerings.

 ## Converting to a contract term bare metal server
 {: #convert-to-reserved-bm}